-Publications resulting from my research are available on ResearchGate and on Academia.edu.
+Publications resulting from his research are available on ResearchGate and on Academia.edu.

-I am currently looking for graduate students with a strong undergraduate education and experience in archaeology.
-If you are interested in these or other related research topics and would like to pursue either a Master’s or Ph.D. at UNR, please contact me and be sure to visit our graduate program webpages in the appropriate embedded hyperlinks above.
+Morgan is looking for graduate students with a strong undergraduate education and experience in archaeology.
+If you are interested in these or other related research topics and would like to pursue either a Master’s or Ph.D. at the University of Nevada, Reno, please contact more and be sure to visit the department's graduate program.

 - Anth 202 - Archaeology

 - Anth 440a/640a - Archaeology of North America

 - Anth 441a/641a - Archaeology of the Old World

 - Anth 443/643 - Environmental Archaeology

 - Anth 448a/648a - Field School in Archaeology

 - Anth 459/659 - California Archaeology